flu-crew/parnas/README.md

 Similarly, PARNAS is faster than [Treemmer](https://github.com/fmenardo/Treemmer) (Menardo et al., BMC Bioinformatics 2018), and our objective allows for reproducible and interpretable selections that are optimally representative.

-**If you use PARNAS, please cite it as**</br>
-*Markin, A., Wagle, S., Grover, S., Baker, A.L.V., Eulenstein, O. and Anderson, T.K., 2022.
-PARNAS: Objectively Selecting the Most Representative Taxa on a Phylogeny.
-Systematic Biology, 2023; syad028 [doi: 10.1093/sysbio/syad028](https://doi.org/10.1093/sysbio/syad028).*

 ### Installation ###
 PARNAS is available in PyPi and can be installed as